How to reduce operational costs without AI hype

 Stupidly detailed?
 Yes.
 That’s the point.

-Learn more about proper business process automation that actually works.
+Learn more about proper business process automation that works.

 Everyone’s obsessed with AI agents that can “figure things out” and “adapt to any situation.”